The Top Pros and Cons of an Unsecured Line of Credit

 Con: High Interest Rates

 For the same reason lenders limit the amount you can borrow, they also charge higher interest rates on unsecured loans.
 According to Debt.org, the average rate on an unsecured line of credit in 2015 ranged from 9 to 15 percent, and these rates can be much higher if you have weak credit.
 They can also vary, depending on the prime rate.
 Ultimately, higher interest rates mean higher monthly payments if you tend to carry a balance.

 Pro: Quick Processing Time

 While the application process for a traditional bank loan can take weeks or months if you’re a small business owner, the processing time for a business line of credit is typically much faster.
 This is especially true if you apply for financing from alternative lenders.
-If you have a strong credit history and credit score, you could be approved for a line of credit in at little as 24 hours.
+If you have a strong credit history and a good credit score, you could be approved for a line of credit in at little as 24 hours.

 Con: It’s Easy to Overspend

-Because funds are available to you on demand with flexible repayment terms, you may be tempted to overspend or abuse your line of credit.
+Because you can withdraw funds as needed, you may be tempted to overspend or abuse your line of credit.
 Also, if you aren’t disciplined with credit cards, you may quickly find yourself in over your head with a line of credit.